-There are various reasons for a baby to refuse bottle feeding; the good news is that most of these reasons are behavioural in nature and can be addressed, sometimes, by simply observing the baby for vital clues.
-Given below are some common problems associated with bottle feeding and their solutions.
+There are various reasons for a baby to refuse bottle-feeding; the good news is that most of these reasons are behavioural in nature and can be addressed by simply observing the baby for vital clues.
+Given below are some common problems associated with bottle-feeding and their solutions.

 1. Misinterpreting Hunger

-The most common and the most easily correctable problem related to bottle feeding is the misinterpretation of hunger by new moms.
+The most common and easily correctable problem related to bottle-feeding is the misinterpretation of hunger by new moms.
 Babies tend to suck on their thumbs and other objects for various reasons other than being hungry.
-A baby may suck on things out of anxiety, boredom or simply being tired; many mothers misinterpret this reflex of hunger.
-Attempting to feed the baby based on this behaviour can result in the baby refusing to feed simply because it is not hungry.
+A baby may suck on things out of anxiety, boredom or simply being tired; many mothers misinterpret this as hunger.
+Attempting to feed the baby based on this behaviour can result in the baby refusing to feed simply because he is not hungry.

 What to Do